Mastodon

 }

 The toolCallId matches.
 The server finds the tool call in the supplied history, sees it’s approved, and executes delete_all_emails.
-There’s nothing to detect the server never recorded that it asked about read_emails in the first place.
+Nothing flags this.
+The server never recorded that it asked about read_emails.

 The fix

-The server needs to own two things: the pending tool call, recorded server-side the moment the LLM responds, and a signed challenge bound to what the server actually asked about.
+The server needs to own two things: the pending tool call, recorded server-side the moment the LLM responds, and a signed token bound to what the server actually asked about.

 function onToolCallRequested(session: Session, toolCall: ToolCall) {